flancia-coop/doc.anagora.org/social-coop-cwg.md

 - Melissa

-Dan had a conflict, but is fine being on the moderator rotation wherever we need him
+Dan had a conflict, but is fine being on the moderator rotation wherever we need him Django can't do working hours meetings or moderation, settling in to new job (just to be aware)

 Feb 2 -
 Feb 9 -